Rodney Ellis: Business career and personal

 Ellis serves on the LBJ Foundation board of trustees, the University of Texas School of Law Foundation board of trustees, and the Council on Foreign Relations.
 Ellis is the former chair of the Innocence Project board of directors.
 He also formerly served as co-chair of the National Conference of State Legislatures (NCSL) Task Force on International Relations and on NCSL's Executive Committee.
 In addition, he previously served on the board of the National Commission on Energy Policy, the U.S. Secretary of Energy Advisory Board, the Center for Policy Alternatives, and the Commission to Engage African Americans on Energy, Climate Change, and the Environment.

 Ellis helped to negotiate bringing Lucy (Australopithecus), a natural history exhibit, to Houston.
 Ellis led a delegation to the National Museum in Addis Ababa, Ethiopia, to bring Lucy's bones to the United States and the Houston Museum of Natural Science.
 Lucy, who lived 3.2 million years ago and is perhaps man's earliest known ancestor, was discovered in 1974.

 Ellis is an avid cyclist who has authored "Complete Streets" legislation to improve safety for motorists and cyclists, and has sponsored or taken part in numerous cycling events, like the MS 150, in Texas and across the country.
 Ellis has sponsored the annual National Conference of State Legislatures Bipartisan Bike Ride each year since 2005.

 Ellis is an art collector and has a collection of African art.

 Since becoming a Commissioner, Ellis has arranged to have murals painted on public spaces, including one in April 2022 to honor Supreme Court Justice Ketanji Brown Jackson, the first African American woman appointed to the nation’s highest court.
 In 2018, artists painted the “Sacred Struggles/Vibrant Justice Mural” that pays tribute to eight African-American civil rights leaders in Houston.

-Ellis also has led efforts to install statues of two public parks.
+Ellis also has led efforts to install statues in two public parks.
 In 2022, he helped place a George Floyd statue – donated to the county by Dannette K. Davis and her Kay Davis in the Community Foundation – in Tom Bass Park in Houston.
 The artwork, called a “Conversation with George,” was unveiled on the second anniversary of the murder of Houston native Floyd, who was killed by a Minneapolis police officer.
 In partnership with the City of Houston, its Parks and Recreation Department and Houston First, Ellis in April 2020 led the installation of a statue of the late Congressman Mickey Leland in Houston’s Hermann Park.

 Precinct One also is designing the Harris County Remembrance Project Park, which will be on a city block in downtown Houston.
 The park is envisioned as a public destination for community reflection, education, organizing and activism around issues of social, criminal, economic and racial justice.
 In addition, the park will have four historical markers – donated to Harris County by the Equal Justice Initiative – documenting lynching victims in the County between 1877 and 1950.

 Ellis was listed as a bundler for President Barack Obama's re-election campaign in 2012.